stashed/postgres/charts/stash-postgres/README.md

 ## Introduction

-This chart deploys necessary `Function` and `Task` definition to backup or restore PostgreSQL database 10.6 using Stash on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart deploys necessary `Function` and `Task` definition to backup or restore PostgreSQL 10.6 using Stash on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites